 It’s that time again!
 Summer isn’t too far away and it’s time to reserve your child or grandchild’s place in Bays Mountain Park’s summer day camp!
 For additional information and registration, click on the link below:Read More

-College students, enjoy summer at Bays Mountain Park while gaining experience in your field of study and satisfying academic requirements.
+College students, enjoy an exciting summer working at Bays Mountain Park & Planetarium while gaining experience in your field of study and satisfying academic requirements.
+Seeking applicants for Summer Day Camp Counselor positions and Naturalist Internships.
 See attached for full descriptions, requirements and the application process.Read More

 Gift Certificates Make Great Gifts:

 Bays Mountain Park is currently selling gift certificates for the “Flying Squirrel” Zipline for the 2017 Season.
 The zipline is open from April 2017 – Oct.
 2017.
 Members pay $5 per gift certificate and Non-Members pay $10 per gift certificate.
 Each certificate is good for a one-time zip and will be valid during the public program times offered.Read More

 Bumblebees are becoming scarce, but in order to help them, scientists need to know more about where they live.
 If you see a Bumble Bee snap a photo of it, then visit bumblebeewatch.org and create a free account.
 Upload your video and click the map to log your bee sighting; the website will ask you questions to help identify your bee.
 The information you provide will help scientists in the Xerces Society, study the bee decline and enable them to better target areas for conservation efforts.Read More